HD Innovation Management

 (2) If the deadline for withdrawal from an examination is not met, the examination will be considered started, and it will therefore count as one attempt, see section 27.

-(3) The Study Board may grant dispensations from the rules in subsections (1) and (2), including the specified deadline, if warranted by illness, maternity/paternity leave or special circumstances, including impairment.
+(3) The Study Board may grant dispensations from the rules in subsections (1) and (2), including the specified deadline, if warranted by illness, maternity/paternity leave or extraordinary circumstances, including impairment.

 Rules for independent students